apache/pulsar/site2/docs/io-debezium-source.md

        - One topic (`offset.storage.topic`) for storing the offset metadata messages.
 The connector saves the last successfully-committed offsets on this topic.
        - One per-table topic.
 The connector writes change events for all operations that occur in a table to a single Pulsar topic that is specific to that table.

-     If the automatic topic creation is disabled on your broker, you need to manually create the above 4 types of topics and the destination topic.
+     If the automatic topic creation is disabled on your broker, you need to manually create the above 4 types of topics.

      :::